datacommonsorg/mixer/deployment/README.md

 Data Commmons Mixer is an API server hosted on GKE and exposed via Cloud Endpoints.

+## gRPC transcoding

+The gRPC API is transcoded to the REST API vis Google [Cloud Endpoints](https://cloud.google.com/endpoints/docs/quickstart-endpoints).
+The REST path is defined in `proto/mixer.proto` and is transcoded into [http method](https://cloud.google.com/endpoints/docs/grpc/transcoding#map_a_get_method).
+By default, Cloud Endpoints converts protobuf snake case fields into camel case for the REST response.

 ## One Time Setup

 -   [Create a Google Cloud Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)